serverless/serverless/docs/providers/aws/guide/serverless.yml.md

           enabled: false
           # Optional, arn of the secret key for authenticating with the brokers in your MSK cluster.
           saslScram512: arn:aws:secretsmanager:region:XXXXXX:secret:AmazonMSK_xxxxxx
+          # Optional, specifies the consumer group ID to be used when consuming from Kafka.
+If not provided, a random UUID will be generated
+          consumerGroupId: MyConsumerGroupId
 ```

 ### ActiveMQ